When it doesn't pass the smell test this is what you do

 When you see a red flag, don’t let the excitement of the moment cause you to ignore the warning signs.
 It is ok to trust, but verify it for yourself.
 Or get an expert to check it for you.

 If you want a professional on your side who has seen the best and the worst, then you’ve come to the right place.
-Gretchen and I would love to walk you through the process and be an extra set of eyes and ears looking out for your best interests.
+I would love to walk you through the process and be an extra set of eyes and ears looking out for your best interests.

 Sounds good?
 Then send a message and let's set up a time to talk.